Princess Isabella of Parma: Death and aftermath

 Isabella's tomb (center), with that of her daughter Christina underneath.
 In the foreground is the sarcophagus of her older daughter Maria Theresa, and in the background that of Joseph's second wife, Josepha.

 The imperial court spent summers in Schönbrunn.
-In 1763, it was recorded that Isabella did not want to move back to the Hofburg.
-She was around six months pregnant and believed that she might be carrying twins; smallpox cases were reported around Vienna.
+In autumn 1763, it was recorded that Isabella did not want to move back to the Hofburg, their winter home.
+She was around six months pregnant and believed that she might be carrying twins, and smallpox cases were reported in Vienna.
+Her 22^{nd} birthday was approaching, and she had been certain for years that she would not live to see it.
 On 18 November, four days after her arrival in Vienna, Isabella developed a fever and was soon diagnosed with smallpox.
-The Empress, who had been nursing her, was persuaded to leave her room, as she had not had the disease yet and thus could have caught it.
-Afterwards, Joseph, Marianne, and Marie (her husband and his two sisters) took care of her.
-The fever induced labour, and on 22 November, she prematurely gave birth.
-On her request, the baby was baptised Maria Christina, but died the same day.
+Maria Theresa, who had been nursing her, was persuaded to leave her room, as she had not had the disease yet and thus could have caught it.
+Afterwards her husband Joseph and her eldest sisters-in-law Marianne and Marie took care of her.
+The fever induced labour, and on 22 November, she gave birth prematurely.
+On her request, the baby was baptised Maria Christina after her friend and possible lover Marie, but died the same day.

-Following the birth, Isabella was rarely conscious and displayed a 'courage' bordering on indifference to death.
-On 26 November, the doctors informed Joseph that Isabella was agonising, and she died on the next day at dawn, a month before her twenty-second birthday.
+Following the birth, Isabella was rarely conscious and displayed a “courage” bordering on indifference to death.
+On 26 November, the doctors informed Joseph that his wife was dying, and she died on the next day at dawn, a month before her 22^{nd} birthday.
 As her body was still infectious, it was buried without an autopsy or embalming in the Maria Theresa Vault of the Imperial Crypt.
-The coffin of her daughter Christina was placed beneath hers.
-Isabella's death, along with the death from smallpox of three or four of the imperial children, and the suffering most family members underwent because of the disease, contributed to Maria Theresa's 1768 decision to have younger members of the family variolated, and the subsequent acceptance of the practice in Austria.
+The coffin of her daughter Maria Christina was placed beneath hers.
+Isabella's death contributed to Maria Theresa's 1768 decision to have younger members of the family variolated (three or four of the Empress' children had also died of the disease, while almost all other members of her family, including Maria Theresa herself, almost died of it).
+The practice subsequently became accepted in Austria.

 I have lost everything.
 My adorable wife and only friend is no more. (...)
 What a frightful separation!
 Can I survive it?
 Yes, and only to be unhappy all my life. (...)
 There is nothing I will enjoy ever again.